wjgibson/limitless-automation-possibilities/Documentation/Development.md

 ### `Error: uuid not found in the topics table`
 - If the app crashes and this is showm, it is because you need to make an entry into the topics table with the displayed UUID.
 Name it whatever you would like.
 ## Running tests
 We have used cypress to test the react components of our app.
 To run the tests, simply execute the command `npx cypress run --component`.
 This takes a few seconds and results in all of our tests running in the command line.
 For a detailed run of the tests in a simulated DOM environment, execute `npx cypress open`and select "component testing" to view our testing classes.
 Select one of the components and see them open in the simulated DOM.
+To run the tests for the API, by command line do `npm test`.

 ## Replicating via Docker
 - Install Docker Desktop to your Operating System